Skip to content

 According to StubHub’s mobile transfer guide, the transfer usually completes within a few minutes for electronic tickets.
 Physical tickets follow a different delivery process.

-In our testing on both iPhone and Android, the Ticketmaster app transfer was quick.
-The buyer received their new barcode almost instantly.
+On both iPhone and Android, the Ticketmaster app transfer is quick.
+The buyer receives their new barcode almost instantly.

 #What If the Transfer Fails?